 Digital Animalities curators/authors Giovanni Aloi and Matthew F. Brower invite works from The Seed Series on trans-species artworks.

-WILD GOOSE CREATIVE GALLERY Columbus Ohio March 12, 2016
+WILD GOOSE CREATIVE GALLERY Columbus Ohio, March 12, 2016

-Illume Exhibition shows Cascading Gardens and works from Seed Series invited by Jessie Boetcher
+Illume Exhibition shows Cascading Gardens and works from Seed Series invited by Jessie Boetcher.

 CALDAS DA RAINA, MUSEU JOSE MALHOA, Portugal, April 2015